BAN-AI-Multics/dps8m/docs/hpages/content/Documentation/Source_Compilation/_index.md

 #### Cygwin-hosted cross-compilation to MinGW

-The following commands will download and cross-compile a local native **`libuv`** library and then cross-compile the simulator.
+The following commands will download and cross‑compile a local native **`libuv`** library and then cross‑compile the simulator.

 You **must** perform a '`make distclean`' followed by an '`rm -rf ${HOME}/libuv-build`' before building for a different target (or changing build flags).